CST-Group/DemoCST-Habits/README.md

 To test the possibility of using Habits to work as Codelets, it was proposed to transform DemoCST (a codelets based structure) into DemoCST-Habits, a structure that uses Habits instead of codelets.

-## Current problems:

-This transition from codelets to habits is still a work in progress.
-Although it's possible to make DemoCST work with Habits, there some workarounds that are not ideal.

-- ### Habit can't output 2 ideas
-    CST still doesn't support a habit that wants to output 2 ideas to 2 different MemoryObjects.

-    Because of that, there is that red arrow from eatClosestApple.
-That relation isn't really added in the code.

-    However, the code still works because its possible to write on the KnwonApplesMO by reference, since it's a list.
-It's not ideal, so CST must be adapted to better support this case.

-- ### No Memory Containers

-    CST still doesn't support the use of Memory Containers with Habits.

-    Because of that, it was needed to add 2 new green arrows to simulate the use of a Memory Containeer: the 2 green arrows coming from the legsMO (one to goToClosestApple and the other to forage).

-    The CST's code is being adapted to better support the use of Memory Containers.

 ## DemoCST with Codelets (for comparison)

 ![DemoCST with codelets](images/democst-codelets.png)